-Additionally, in order to continuously advance the MU program's goals, ACC members have voiced that it would be ideal to have medications prescribed flow automatically to clinical data registry fields that correspond to the medication in question.
+The ACC has long acknowledged the benefits of e-prescribing and encouraged cardiovascular specialists to adopt this technology.
+In order to continuously advance the MU program's goals, ACC members have voiced that it would be ideal to have medications prescribed flow automatically to clinical data registry fields that correspond to the medication in question.
 For example, a patient that is discharged after a myocardial infarction (with coronary artery disease) on aspirin, a P2Y12 inhibitor, beta blocker, angiotensin-converting enzyme (ACE) inhibitor, and high intensity statin, it would be highly beneficial to have data fields automatically populated.

-Clinical Decision Support (CDS)
+Clinical Decision Support

-CDS can assist physicians in many ways.
+Clinical decision support (CDS) can assist physicians in many ways.
 Good CDS can parallel integration of clinical variables and patient preferences that are more continuous.
-However, the ACC is concerned by the parameters proposed by CMS.
-It is important to significantly increase clinical decision support (CDS) in EHRs as it relates to clinical data registry reporting.
+However, the ACC is concerned by the parameters finalized by CMS.
+It is important to significantly increase CDS in EHRs as it relates to clinical data registry reporting.
 Not only is it important to give prompts to providers about appropriate lack of compliance with performance measures, but also to give them the functionality to order or change medications, laboratory tests, and diagnostic imaging studies within that same tool.

 Furthermore, cardiologists face an additional hurdle when incorporating CDS tools into their clinical workflow given the addition of appropriate use criteria (AUC) requirements for advanced imaging services in the Protecting Access to Medicare Act of 2014.
-Given CMS' stated focus on aligning the various quality data reporting mechanisms with this proposed Stage 3 rule, the ACC would encourage further opportunities to align quality data reporting with respect to AUC and CDS.
+Given CMS' stated focus on aligning the various quality data reporting mechanisms with this finalized Stage 3 rule, the ACC would encourage further opportunities to align quality data reporting with respect to AUC and CDS.
 For example, the ACC's FOCUS is a decision support tool and registry to guide and improve appropriate ordering of cardiovascular imaging and tests.
 FOCUS includes a Decision Support Tool, Performance Improvement Module, and access to Webinars and a listserv for members to exchange ideas on appropriate use of cardiac imaging.
 The opportunity to integrate this tool into EHRs, while lofty, is a necessary progression in the health IT system and can relieve reporting burdens on physicians.
 Additionally, as AUC reporting requirements flesh out, an opportunity exists for registries to aid in navigating these requirements presents itself.
 In our comments on the Public Health / Clinical Data Registry Reporting objective we further discuss the need to adopt a standard that will ease the movement of data from EHRs to registries and the need to further integrate registry data into EHRs.